When it comes to finding the right grill, the options can seem endless!!

-Once I’d loaded the wood pellets into the grill and got them burning it was easy to control the heat and smoke with the dial.
+Once I’d loaded the wood pellets into the grill and got them burning it was easy to control the heat and smoke with the P setting.
 I found that the built temperature gauge when I tested it against mine but I always also use my thermometer just as a backup

 - I have been able to use it for all different types of cooks:

 I have been able to grill, bake, roast, sear, and smoke in this bad boy.
 We have even done a pizza in it!
 The base came out super crispy